Knickerbocker Village

-Knickerbocker Village Limited is a housing development situated between the Manhattan Bridge and Brooklyn Bridge, in the Two Bridges section of the Lower East Side of Manhattan, New York City.
-Although the location was generally considered to fall in the Lower East Side, it has come to be thought of as part of Chinatown in recent years and the majority of residents are Chinese.
+Knickerbocker Village Limited is a housing development in Manhattan, New York City.
+It is situated between the Manhattan Bridge and Brooklyn Bridge, in the Two Bridges section of the Lower East Side.
+Although the location was generally considered to fall on the Lower East Side, it has come to be thought of as part of Chinatown in recent years and the majority of residents are Chinese.
 It is located a short distance from New York City Hall, Civic Center, and the South Street Seaport.
+The complex consists of 1,590 apartments in twelve 13-story brick buildings surrounding two courtyards.

+Location

-The complex consists of 1,590 apartments in twelve 13-story brick buildings surrounding two courtyards at 10-12-14-16-18-20 Monroe Street and 30-32-34-36-38-40 Monroe Street on the Lower East Side, taking up two whole city blocks and bounded by Catherine Street, Monroe Street, Market Street, and Cherry Street.
-Knickerboker Village is in ZIP Code 10002.
+The development is located at 10-12-14-16-18-20 Monroe Street and 30-32-34-36-38-40 Monroe Street, taking up two whole city blocks and bounded by Catherine Street, Monroe Street, Market Street, and Cherry Street.
+It is in ZIP Code 10002.